ampproject/amphtml/spec/amp-video-interface.md

 # Video in AMP

-Most video player components in AMP implement the VideoInterface.
-This means that a set of features is available in all of this components, either completely or partially.
+Most video player components in AMP implement the [VideoInterface](https://github.com/ampproject/amphtml/blob/master/src/video-interface.js).
+This means that a set of features is available in all of these components, either completely or partially.

 This document describes all the features (**work in progress, incomplete**) that